Supplies for Opening Your Above Ground Pool

 - You'll want to reconnect any equipment that you disconnected while winterizing your pool.
 This usually includes your filter, pump, heater, ladders, handrails, etc.

-- If you live in a state where the temperatures remain below freezing for most the year, you may have replaced your drain plugs with winterizing plugs.
+- If you live in a state where the temperatures remain below freezing for most of the year, you may have replaced your drain plugs with winterizing plugs.
 Once you've reconnected your equipment (step 3) replace these winterizing plugs for your drain plugs.

-- Over the winter, metals like copper and iron tend to build up in your pool, which can cause stains which are hard to remove once they've built up.
+- Over the winter, metals like copper and iron tend to build up in your pool, which can cause stains that are hard to remove once they've built up.
 A bit of Metal Free will neutralize any metals in the pool.

 - Use your test kit to test your pool water's chemistry.
 Once you've read the results it's time to balance the water accordingly with your chemicals.